 - .
 Additional processing this is any production process that does not directly add value to a product, such as a quality control review. - .
 Defects any processing that destroys or harms production that has already passed through the bottleneck operation is a form of waste, because it eliminates valuable throughput and may require additional expenditures for rework. - .
-Inventory inventory of all types requires a working capital investment, incurs storage costs, and is at risk of obsolescence.
-It also hides other cost issues, such as production imbalances and poor work practices. - .
-Motion any motion by employees that does not add value is a waste, which includes any equipment setup time. - .
-Overproduction any production exceeding specific customer orders is a waste, because it uses materials and other resources, which then incur storage costs and are subject to obsolescence. - .
+Inventory inventory of all types entails a working capital investment, storage costs, and is at risk of becoming obsolete.
+It also hides other cost, such as production disparities and poor work practices. - .
+Motion any motion by employees that does not add value is a waste, which includes any equipment setup time. - Overproduction any production beyond specific customer orders is a waste, because it uses materials and other resources, which then translates into storage costs and are subject to obsolescence. - .
 Transportation any movement of materials between any operations that transform the materials, such as between workstations in a production process.
-The more something moves, the more opportunity there is to damage materials. - .
-Waiting any time when a machine or its operator is waiting is considered a waste of that resource.
-Waiting can be caused by unbalanced workloads, overstaffing, materials shortage, and so forth.
+If something is moved several times, more the opportunity to damage materials. - Waiting any time when a machine or its operator is waiting is considered a waste of that resource.
+Waiting can be caused by unbalanced work capacity, overstaffing and materials shortage.